michaelklishin/monger/README.md

 # Monger

-Monger is an experimental idiomatic Clojure wrapper around MongoDB Java driver.
+Monger is an idiomatic Clojure wrapper around MongoDB Java driver.

 ## Usage

-Since these are very early days of the library, it is fair to say that it is *completely unusable* to anyone other than the author.
+Unless documentation guides & examples are written (targeted for the 1.0 release), it is fair to say that it is *likely to be unusable* to anyone other than the author.

 ## This is a Work In Progress

-Monger is very much a work in progress and right now, there is nothing to see here, really.
+Core Monger APIs are stabilized but it is still a work in progress.
+Keep that in mind.

 ## Artifacts